dimitriCGNL/TCGenerator/README.md

 ## To-do
   - User input TC FPS.
 (FINISHED)
   - Small tutorial how to use the tool.
+(FINISHED)
   - User definable reaper time format.
   - Standalone version thats not bound to a webserver.
 (If anyone can help with this send me an [email](mailto:djdimi043@gmail.com))
   - Any features you want to see, sent me an [email](mailto:djdimi043@gmail.com).

 ## Changelog
+### 1.0.1 - 15-04-2020
+- Tutorial added to github repository.
 ### 1.0.0 - 15-04-2020
 - [Website live!](http://tcgenerator.epizy.com/)
 - User-input TC FPS is now working.